 Species Distribution: This species has a large distribution across much of the eastern half of the United States, with populations in the Black Hills being the westernmost known locality of this species.

-South Dakota Range: Red-bellied Snakes have a disjunct distribution in South Dakota.
-Populations occur in the Black Hills and along the eastern boundary of South Dakota with Minnesota and Iowa.
-Black Hills populations have been described as the Black Hills Red-bellied Snake (Storeria o. pahasapae).
+South Dakota Distribution: Red-bellied Snakes have a disjunct distribution in South Dakota.
+Populations occur in the Black Hills and throughout the eastern third of South Dakota.
+In eastern South Dakota, Red-bellied Snakes are typically associated with river drainages such as the James and Big Sioux rivers.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
 Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).